 Day One Arrival

 After my short flight, I landed at the Sunshine Coast Airport.
 The airport itself was close to the resort, and that made the transfer from the airport to the resort cheap and fast.
 It was only about a 25-minute drive.
 I stopped at the resort even though check-in was not for hours.
 Just to drop off my bags if they had somewhere I could put them.

 The staff shared empathy with this traveler and found a location for my bags in a room behind the front desk.
 It never hurts to ask nicely.

-I think that some staff that function as the gatekeepers to places for access are some of the best judges of status in the world.
-Too many, I just look like a dressed down casual guy.
+I think that some staff that functions as the gatekeepers to places for access are some of the best judges of status in the world.
+Too many, I just look like a dressed-down casual guy.
 I big smiling teddy bear of a guy maybe.
-But to these folks, they look at my shoes, watch, or whatever and instantly determine my qualifications of access.
+But to these folks, they look at my shoes, watch, or whatever and instantly determine my qualifications for access.
 If you want to be treated differently in this world, dress, and carry yourself in a manner that reflects how you want to be treated.
 I carry myself in a confident but friendly way (for the most part).
 I never try to force authority on others or situations, but I do try to ask for things that I want.
 Just like a better table, or even access to a restaurant that I likely should have had reservations for.

 You would be amazed how often the doors open with a smile and that confident approach.
-Just remember that confidence and arrogance while cousins they are not twins.
+Just remember that confidence and arrogance while cousins are not twins.
 There is a big difference in application from a confident attitude to an arrogant one.
-Confidence says to the world I belong in here.
+Confidence says to the world I belong here.
 Arrogance tries in a loud voice and manner to prove it.
 The latter will fail every time.